 If you own your home, you may be able to lower your debt-to-income ratio by tapping into its equity.
 However, not everyone can get (or wants) a home equity loan.
 Instead of selling your home and downsizing, what if you could sell and stay?

-EasyKnock’s Sell and Stay program allows you to sell your home and remain in place as a tenant for as long as you want.
+EasyKnock’s Sell & Stay program allows you to sell your home and remain in place as a tenant for as long as you want.
 The funds you receive for selling your home to EasyKnock can be used to lower your debt-to-credit ratio.
 When you’ve tackled your debts, you can choose to buy back your house if you want.
-You can also choose to sell, or simply stay as a tenant.
+You can also choose to sell and move or repurchase the home later.

 Too much debt as a homeowner can be incredibly stressful.
-EasyKnock can help you to tap into your home’s equity, allowing you to lower your debt-to-credit ratio without having to move.
+Talking to a financial advisor about your options can help you figure out your next steps.
+EasyKnock can help you to convert your home’s equity, allowing you to lower your debt-to-credit ratio without having to move.
 Contact EasyKnock today to learn more.